-When Sandhya UC, a partner at Indiahikes, went on a Kashmir Great Lakes Trek exploration in 2010, little did she know that her trip to Kashmir was going to change the entire trekking scenario in the beautiful mountainside.
+When Sandhya UC, COO and co-founder at Indiahikes, went on a Kashmir Great Lakes Trek exploration in 2010, little did she know that her trip to Kashmir was going to change the entire trekking scenario in the beautiful mountainside.

 She went with eight others trekkers on this exploration, which took her to glacial lakes.
 And she was astounded by the beauty.
 Here, she writes down why it’s her favourite trek.

 How it all started

 “When we announced the Kashmir exploratory trek people got excited.
 We got some fresh job applicants too!
 They said, “If this is your kind of work, we want to be a part of it!”.

 Our tryst with the Kashmir great lakes trek began three years ago.
 In fact, it all started with his post: The greatest alpine lakes exploration.